d1sxcat/strapi-plugin-img-convert/README.md

 # strapi-plugin-img-convert

-A plugin for [Strapi](https://github.com/strapi/strapi) that automatically converts uploaded images to WebP and AVIF using the [sharp](https://sharp.pixelplumbing.com/) library.
-This plugin provides flexible image optimization through Strapi's admin interface, allowing you to manage your image conversion settings without code changes.

-### Supported Strapi versions
+A Strapi plugin that enhances the built-in upload functionality by automatically converting uploaded images into formats like WebP and AVIF.

+## Requirements

-- v5.x.x
+- Strapi V5.x.x
+- Node.js 18.x or higher
+- Access to edit config/plugins.js|ts

 **NOTE**: Strapi 4.x.x is not supported!